Whenever I have friends over, one of the most commonly asked questions I get, especially if they don’t own their own home yet, is:

 It might not sound like a lot of money to just opt-in for the OCS first and see how.

-A friend had to pay his contractor to hack and remove the OCS living room tiles because it was too slippery for his liking (read: not ideal when you have older folk or little ones running about).
-He opted in for the OCS
+But my friend had to pay his contractor to hack and remove the OCS living room tiles because it was too slippery for his liking (not ideal when you have older folks or little ones running about).

 So do think carefully before opting-in for the OCS as you might incur additional costs when you finally collect the keys to your flat and change your mind.